Automated Fixed-Point Conversion

 On the Function Replacements tab, verify that you have provided function replacements for unsupported functions.

-After fixed-point simulation, if the numerical results do not meet the accuracy that you want, modify fixed-point data type settings and repeat the type validation and numerical testing steps.
-You might have to iterate through these steps multiple times to achieve the results that you want.
+If the numerical results do not meet your desired accuracy after fixed-point simulation, modify fixed-point data type settings and repeat the type validation and numerical testing steps.
+You might have to iterate through these steps multiple times to achieve the desired results.

 When testing numerics, selecting Use scaled doubles to detect overflows enables overflow detection.
-When this option is selected, the conversion app runs the simulation using scaled double versions of the proposed fixed-point types.
+When this option is selected, the conversion tool runs the simulation using scaled double versions of the proposed fixed-point types.
 Because scaled doubles store their data in double-precision floating-point, they carry out arithmetic in full range.
-They also retain their fixed-point settings, so they are able to report when a computation goes out of the range of the fixed-point type.
-For more information, see Scaled Doubles.
+They also retain their fixed-point settings, so they are able to report when a computation goes out of the range of the fixed-point type. .

-If the app detects overflows, on its Overflow tab, it provides:
+If the tool detects overflows, on its Overflow tab, it provides:

 A list of variables and expressions that overflowed